Noninvasive ventilation overview and practice questions

 18. What are some contraindications of NIV?

-Respiratory arrest (apnea) or the need for immediate intubation, unable to protect the airway, excessive secretions, hemodynamic instability, agitated and confused patients, paradoxical breathing, upper airway obstruction.
+Contraindications for NIV include respiratory arrest (apnea) or the need for immediate intubation, inability to protect the airway, excessive secretions, hemodynamic instability, agitated or confused patients, paradoxical breathing, and upper airway obstruction.

 19. What are some other contraindications of NIV?

-Facial deformities or conditions that could prevent a good mask fit, untreated pneumothorax, uncooperative of unmotivated patients, brain injury with unstable respiratory drive, major organ damage (severe hemorrhaging), recent GI surgery, irreversibility of disorder.
+Other contraindications for NIV include facial deformities or conditions that could prevent a good mask fit, untreated pneumothorax, uncooperative or unmotivated patients, brain injury with unstable respiratory drive, major organ damage (severe hemorrhaging), recent gastrointestinal surgery, and irreversibility of the disorder.

 20. What are devices that can be used to provide NIV?

-Nasal Masks, full face masks, nasal pillows, nasal cushions, total face mask.
+Devices for NIV include nasal masks, full-face masks, nasal pillows, nasal cushions, and total face masks.

-21. When fitting the nasal mask you should choose?
+21. When fitting the nasal mask, what should you choose?

-22. Where are some anatomic leaks with the nasal mask?
+22. Where are some anatomic leak points with the nasal mask?

-Leaks can occur in the sides of nose bridge above the lip.
+Leaks can occur at the sides of the nose, the bridge, and above the lip.

 23. For the nasal mask, the top of the mask is placed just above what?

-The junction of the nasal bone and the cartilage.
+The top of the mask should be placed just above the junction of the nasal bone and cartilage.

 24. The nasal mask should not be pinching the nose where?